By Andrew Catania

 Nothing To Lose your vocals you were spot on.
 I thought that was one of your best albums vocally

 I still play it and these kids today say who’s this?
 Is it Ratt?
-I said no Stephen Pearcy is from Ratt but this is Arcade you’ve got Fred Coury on drums you guys were just in tune.
+I said no Stephen Pearcy is from Ratt, but this is Arcade you’ve got Fred Coury on drums you guys were just in tune.

 You have a busy year ahead of you I know you host M3 you guy’s are headlining M3

 No, they are two different entities.
 We plan on doing other stuff with Ratt because we want to get out and start hitting other parts of the planet.
-We’ll see I mean I’ve been told about some great things that could be happening and tours and so we’ll see.
-Nothing I can really say now like I say the dust is still settling and still a lot of things to take care of and once that’s done there’s some good stuff that could be on the horizon there.
+We’ll see I mean I’ve been told about some great things that could be happening and tours, and so we’ll see.
+Nothing I can say now like I say the dust is still settling and still a lot of things to take care of and once that’s done there’s some good stuff that could be on the horizon there.
 You know packaging and getting this out there so.
 A year is a long time.
 Band’s don’t tour like they used to anymore and I don’t want to you know.
-I’ll be happy doing two to four solo show’s a month if possible and with Ratt you never know.
+I’ll be happy doing two to four solo show’s a month if possible, and with Ratt you never know.
 We’re taking it easy, starting carefully you know one step at a time and take it from there

-You know the promoter’s are going to be coming after you guy’s to put you on some festival’s with some big names I am sure because you’ve got pretty much the whole kit and kaboodle of Ratt out there
+You know the promoters are going to be coming after you guy’s to put you on some festival’s with some big names I am sure because you’ve got pretty much the whole kit and kaboodle of Ratt out there

 Yes!
 It’s going down as we speak, yes!

-Your voice sounds great in the past but you sound stronger than ever on this album and I can envision you singing with Ratt and Warren DiMartini I’ve always had him in my articles as one of the top ten greatest guitarist’s of all time and Juan is phenomenal with his bass flipping upside down and everything else we’re going to hear some fantastic song’s that’s why I can imagine we’re going to see you guy’s doing something with some big band’s.
+Your voice sounds great in the past but you seem stronger than ever on this album and I can envision you singing with Ratt and Warren DiMartini I’ve always had him in my articles as one of the top ten greatest guitarist’s of all time and Juan is phenomenal with his bass flipping upside down and everything else we’re going to hear some fantastic song’s that’s why I can imagine we’re going to see you guy’s doing something with some big band’s.

 Yes, there’s some good stuff in the works.
 That’s about all I can say.
-We’re very excited first with Smash and the dust has settled or is settling here with Ratt and we can put things back into perspective and the real entity is the people who come out and like what we do.
+We’re very excited first with Smash, and the dust has settled or is settling here with Ratt, and we can put things back into perspective, and the real entity is the people who come out and like what we do.
 It’s already 33 years old this month, 33 or 34.
-As long as we’re around I think making the right moves is the only way to go about doing it.
+As long as we’re around, I think making the right moves is the only way to go about doing it.
 I don’t want to go out year after year after year for the sake of doing it.
-It should be special you know and that’s what it’s going to be
+It should be special you know, and that’s what it’s going to be

 Excellent!
 Well, Stephen, I wish you good luck on your solo album.
 It sounds great.
 Your voice sounds better than ever.
 You sound like I’m 11 years old again popping my Sweet Cheater in and telling my big brother about you guys.